 Slow Cooker Beef Bone Broth Recipe

-We’ll share one of our favorite bone broth recipes with you, but first let’s discuss the amazing health benefits of bone broth.
+In order to get the amazing benefits of bone broth, you’ll need to make your own (or buy from a trusted brand).
+Below, we share one of our favorite bone broth recipes, but first let’s discuss the amazing health benefits of bone broth.

-When you drink bone broth, whether homemade or by adding it to soups and other recipes, the slow cooking process is what draws out the healing nutrients.
-You’ll feed your body nutrients including collagen, marrow, amino acids, minerals, glycine, and gelatin, all of which can support optimal health.
-Here’s an overview of the specific health benefits bone broth provides.
+When you drink bone broth, the slow cooking process extracts the various nutrients.
+Bone broth contains collagen, amino acids, and minerals, all of which are needed to support optimal health.
+Here’s an overview of the specific health benefits of bone broth.

 Boosts the Immune System